premail/website/docs/01-overview/03-usage/04-design-structure.md

   email -- top and bottom navigation menus, social media links, and the footer area.
 Depending on how you prefer to create your designs, you might opt to never change these components in a given design.

-### Theme

-The `theme` subdirectory contains two sets of files: Configuration and styles.

-- `theme/themeConfig.yaml` controls settings for your design's theme.
+- `designConfig.yaml` controls settings for your design.
 In order to render bulletproof email code, MJML sets some styles directly on elements, and uses inlined CSS on others.
 To make it easier to quickly create a new design, or slightly alter an existing one, this file lists the most common styles for a design, which are then mapped automatically to the appropriate locations in MJML and CSS.
-If there are styles you want to add or change that aren't listed here, your next step should be the Sass files.
+If there are styles you want to add or change that aren't listed here, your next step should be the Sass files inside `theme`.

+### Theme

+The `theme` subdirectory contains two sets of files: styles and configuration.

 - `theme/*.scss` files are [Sass files](https://sass-lang.com/guide) that make
   individual changes to CSS.
 If you're not familiar with Sass, the `scss` syntax used here is
   [a superset of CSS](https://sass-lang.com/documentation/syntax#scss) -- so any valid CSS can be placed in these files.
-If you peruse them, you'll see that they use Sass to import variables from your theme configuration, but you can ignore or overwrite these styles if you wish.
+If you read through them, you'll see that they use Sass to import variables from your theme configuration, but you can ignore or overwrite these styles if you wish.
 The Sass files are heavily commented to make it clear which styles they control.
+Most styles you'll want to control are in the `inline.scss` file, because these are the styles MJML will inline to maximize email client compatibility.
-- `theme/*.hbs` files are Handlebars files with MJML markup that load settings from `themeConfig.yaml` into MJML itself.
+- `theme/*.hbs` files are Handlebars files with MJML markup that load settings from `designConfig.yaml` into MJML itself.
 If you have a style that you can't seem to change, check these files.
 They are included in the `index.hbs` file automatically.

 Finally, note that some attributes must be set on `<mj-wrapper>` elements for each component directly in the `index.hbs` file.
-In every case, these are loading settings from `themeConfig.yaml`, so it should be easiest to change styles there -- but if you need to alter or add something like a CSS class, take a look at what's being defined in `index.hbs`.
+In every case, these are loading settings from `designConfig.yaml`, so it should be easiest to change styles there -- but if you need to alter or add something like a CSS class, take a look at what's being defined in `index.hbs`.